 Healthy, happy, active and supported - 16 November 2016

 The purpose of our fifth Partners Together event was to look at the key health issues of physical activity, mental health and alcohol and how we can work better together to help people in Wychavon live longer and healthier lives.
 There was a lively start to the day with a Wake and Shake film, that you can watch below.
 The packed programme included presentations from national and local public health experts and topic based workshops.
 We heard that while people are living longer, the gap between how long we live and years of good health is getting bigger.
-To find out more view the slides here.
-A write-up of the event will follow shortly.
+To find out more view the slides here or read our write-up of the event.

 Wake and Shake!